 The case arises over a Department of Revenue notice declaring that “certain little cigars, certain filtered and non-filtered little cigars, and certain flavored little cigars may be reclassified as cigarettes effective September 1, 2019.”
 Continue Reading Nebraska case: Are Certain Cigars Cigarettes?

-Bryan Haynes of the Troutman Sanders Tobacco Team will be at the International Premium Cigar and Pipe Retailers Trade Show from July 13-15.
+Bryan Haynes of the Troutman Sanders Tobacco Team will attend to the Tobacco Plus Expo Conference in Las Vegas on January 29-31, 2020.
+The trade show features a number of education sessions addressing regulatory topics and other areas of interest to the tobacco industry.
 We look forward to seeing our clients and friends at the show.